newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/daycare-license.md

 webflowId: 5f7728f5e8bf507c5e317899
 licenseCertificationClassification: LICENSE
 summaryDescriptionMd: >
   If you have more than six children under your care you must run your child care services outside of your home and will need a child care center license.
 ---

----

-### Eligibility
+## Eligibility Criteria

 - Have six or more children under your care
 - Have all staff be at least 18 years old

-### Application Requirements
+## Application Requirements

 - `EIN|ein`
 - `Business registration certificate (BRC)|business-reg-certificate`